Belt and Road Forum for International Cooperation: 2017

 The first event was on 14 and 15 May 2017 in Beijing, and drew 29 foreign heads of state and government and representatives from more than 130 countries and 70 international organizations.

 The purpose of the forum is described by Wang Xiaotao, deputy head of the National Development and Reform Commission, in an interview with Xinhua as building "a more open and efficient international cooperation platform; a closer, stronger partnership network; and to push for a more just, reasonable and balanced international governance system."
 Western media coverage portrayed the forum in a similar way with CNN referring to the event under the headline "China's new world order" and the Los Angeles Times running the article "Globalization 2.0: How China's two-day summit aims to shape a new world order".

 2019

 A second Belt and Road Forum was held from 25 to 27 April 2019 in Beijing.
 Thirty-seven heads of state attended the second BRFIC, as did about five thousand other representatives.

 The second forum identified 283 projects, agreements, or initiatives proceeding under the BRI.

 During the second forum, China's Ministry of Ecology and Environment established the BRI International Green Development Coalition as a joint project with the environmental agencies of twenty-five other countries.

 2023

-A third forum was held on 17-19 October, 2023.
+A third forum was held from 17 to 19 October 2023.